jakeloftis/wireguard/README.md

 WAN Interface: In the examples below, my WAN Interface is enp1s0
 Port: In the example below, port is 3074
-IP Address and Port of client: In the example below, my Windows Wireguard Client and Port are 10.66.66.2:3074
+IP Address and Port of client: In the example below, I'm forwarding to the windows Wireguard Client at 10.66.66.2 on port 3074

 ```
 iptables -t nat -A PREROUTING -i enp1s0 -p tcp --dport 3074 -j DNAT --to-destination 10.66.66.2:3074